The 10 Early Warning Signs of Cancer in Dogs

 8. Changes in bathroom habits

-If your dog is starting to display trouble when urinating or is struggling or straining when defecating it could be a sign of Infections and cancer.
+If your dog is starting to display trouble when urinating or is struggling or straining when defecating it could be an infection or a sign of cancer in dogs.

 9. Evidence of pain